nyoom-engineering/oxocarbon-vscode/README.md

 ### Recommended VSCode Settings

-Personal Opinionated `settings.json` and `keybindings.json` located under `assets/` in the GitHub Repository.
-Recommended to install the `icons-carbon` extension and `Liga SFMono Nerd Font` font beforehand.
+Personal Opinionated `settings.json`, `keybindings.json`, and list of extensions located under `assets/` in the GitHub Repository.
+On UNIX systems, you may clone this repository, install Cursor, and run `make install` to intall the configuration.

+(optional) install the `Liga SFMono Nerd Font` font for the best experience

 ### Development